hershkumar/hershkumar.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle:

 profile:
   align: right
-  image: prof_pic.jpg
+  image: pfp.png
   image_circular: false # crops the image to make it circular
   more_info: >
     <p>555 your office number</p>
     <p>123 your address street</p>
     <p>Your City, State 12345</p>

-news: true # includes a list of news items
+news: false # includes a list of news items
-latest_posts: true # includes a list of the newest posts
+latest_posts: false # includes a list of the newest posts
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.
+Hello!
+My name is Hersh Kumar and I am an undergraduate student at the University of Maryland, studying Physics and Computer Science.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.
+My interests mainly lie in computational physics, lattice QCD, and quantum computation.
+I am currently working on the application of neural networks to the variational Monte Carlo method, for the approximation of ground state energies of quantum many-body systems.
+In the past, I have worked on the generation of quantum circuits for specific Hamiltonian models, for use in simulation of lattice gauge theories.
+More specifically, I worked on generating group operation quantum circuits for $$A(6)$$, as well as $$S(1080)$$, and more recently on the Horn model, which was published in Physical Review D, [here](https://journals.aps.org/prd/abstract/10.1103/PhysRevD.106.094504).

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+For personal projects, I have written [csolver](https://github.com/hershkumar/csolver), a small order arbitrary controlled NOT gate circuit finder, [khaldun](https://github.com/hershkumar/khaldun), a tool for running markdown code blocks, and am currently working on [tlon](https://github.com/hershkumar/tlon), a Verlet integration physics engine.
+If you have any questions or find one of my (many) typos, feel free to reach out to me at `hershkumar13@gmail.com`.